syncfusion-content/blazor-docs/blazor/heatmap-chart/bubble-heatmap.md

 ### Bubble size

-When the heatmap tile type **Bubble** and the bubble type **Size**, the factor size of the bubble is used to denote the data variations.
+When the heatmap tile type is **Bubble** and the bubble type is **Size**, the factor size of the bubble is used to denote the data variations.
 The radius of the bubble varies according to data values.
 By default, the bubble with small size denotes the data value with small magnitude and the larger bubble size denotes the data value with larger magnitude.
 This behavior can be inversed by using the [IsInversedBubbleSize](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_IsInversedBubbleSize) property.

 To render a bubble heatmap with size series, set the [BubbleType](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.HeatMap.HeatMapCellSettings.html#Syncfusion_Blazor_HeatMap_HeatMapCellSettings_BubbleType) property to **Size**.